Southwestern United States: Origins of the term and historical/cultural variations

 While this article deals with the core definition for the American Southwest, there are many others.
 The various definitions can be broken down into four main categories: Historical/Archeological; Geological/Topographical; Ecological; and Cultural.
 In the 1930s and 1940s, many definitions of the Southwest included all or part of Texas, Oklahoma, New Mexico, Arizona, California, Colorado, and Utah.
 As time has gone on, the definition of the Southwest has become more solidified and more compact.
 For example, in 1948 the National Geographic Society defined the American Southwest as all of California, Nevada, Utah, Arizona, Colorado, and New Mexico, and the southernmost sections of Oregon, Idaho, and Wyoming, as well as parts of southwest Nebraska, western Kansas, Oklahoma, and Texas.
 By 1977, the Society's definition had narrowed to only the four states of Utah, Arizona, Colorado, and New Mexico; and by 1982 the portion of the Southwest in the United States, as defined by the Society, had shrunk to Arizona and New Mexico, with the southernmost strip of Utah and Colorado, as well as the Mojave and Colorado deserts in California.
 Other individuals who focus on Southwest studies who favored a more limited extent of the area to center on Arizona and New Mexico, with small parts of surrounding areas, include Erna Fergusson, Charles Lummis (who claimed to have coined the term, the Southwest), and cultural geographer Raymond Gastil, and ethnologist Miguel León-Portilla.

 Geographer D. W. Meinig defines the Southwest in a very similar fashion to Reed: the portion of New Mexico west of the Llano Estacado and the portion of Arizona east of the Mojave-Sonoran Desert and south of the "canyon lands" and also including the El Paso district of western Texas and the southernmost part of Colorado.
 Meinig breaks the Southwest down into four distinct subregions.
-He calls the first subregion "Northern New Mexico", and describes it as focused on Albuquerque and Santa Fe.
-It extends from the San Luis Valley of southern Colorado to south of Socorro and including the Manzano Mountains, with an east–west breadth in the north stretching from the upper Canadian River to the upper San Juan River.
+He calls the first subregion "Northern New Mexico," and describes it as focused on Albuquerque and Santa Fe.
+It extends from the San Luis Valley of southern Colorado to south of Socorro and including the Sandia-Manzano Mountains, with an east–west breadth in the north stretching from the upper Canadian River to the upper San Juan River.
 The area around Albuquerque is sometimes called Central New Mexico.